hekmon/tpcontrol/README.md

 * A lock is generated and registrated for this client
 * A notification is send asynchronously to the dispatcher
-* The method hangs until the dispatcher unlocks it
+* The method blocks until the dispatcher unlocks it

 The lock is a simple mutex spawned and pre-locked added to the priority queue passed as parameter of the method.

 Then the method must inform the dispatcher that a client is waiting, for that a write inside the notification channel is needed.
 But if the method try to make that write synchronously, the method might hangs because others workers might be registrating in the same time.
-Imagine another worker with a lesser priority but already registered trying to make its own notification : by locking the channel with its write, we might spend to much time trying to make ours while the dispatcher already unlocked our client lock.
+Imagine another worker with a lesser priority but already registered trying to make its own notification : by locking the channel with its write, we might spend to much time trying too make ours while the dispatcher would already have unlocked our client lock.
 Making this channel buffered to overcome this limitation is also not a good idea : how to determine the/a good buffer length ?
-The solution is simple : launch the notification in another goroutine (they are cheap !).
+The solution is simple : launch the notification in another goroutine (they are cheap !) to make the notification non blocking.

-This way the registration method can get to the third point : holding up on its personnal lock and be reading for the dispatcher to unlock it.
+This way the registration method can get to the third point : holding up on its personnal lock and be reading for the dispatcher to unlock it and finally return to the caller.

-In fact (and this is the other part of the main trick) we no dot care if this is our notification which woke up the dispatcher just before it unlocked us : as long as there is as many notifications waiting as client lock registrated, this is ok : all we need is a dispatcher awaken when clients are working and asleep when no one is waiting.
+In fact (and this is the other part of the main trick) we no dot care if this is our notification which woke up the dispatcher just before it unlocked us : as long as there is as many notifications waiting as client locks registrated, this is ok : all we need is a dispatcher awaken when clients are waiting and asleep when no one is here.

 ## TL;DR (or maybe you also want the big picture ?)